-To be considered for acceptance to the Nutrition Ink Dietetic Internship Program, candidates must complete a minimum of a bachelor’s degree at a regionally accredited university or college with coursework accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and present a Verification Statement from an approved Didactic Program in Dietetics (DPD) showing coursework completed within 5 years or less.
+To be considered for acceptance to the Nutrition Ink Dietetic Internship Program, candidates must present a Verification Statement from an approved Didactic Program in Dietetics (DPD) showing coursework completed within 5 years or less AND have earned a Master's degree OR have been accepted into an accredited Master's degree program.
 Candidates must have a cumulative GPA of 3.0 (on a 4-point scale), a minimum Science GPA of 3.0 and a minimum DPD GPA of 3.0.
 The policy of Nutrition Ink Dietetic Internship Program is to provide equal opportunity to all applicants for admission to the program.
 All applicants must apply through the DICAS online system.

 Once accepted to our distance-learning program, all learning experiences specified in the program curriculum must be completed at a level of sufficient competency.
 Interns will receive frequent evaluations and feedback from the Nutrition Ink staff and the Program Director and should always have a current assessment of their performance in the internship.
 Interns who fulfill all the program requirements will receive a certificate of completion, and will be eligible to take the National Examination for Registered Dietitians.
 Graduating interns must also:

 Pass the assigned unit exam modules with a score of 70% or more.

 Complete rotations according to schedule during the 10 month period.
 On a case by case basis, the Program Director will review for approval the written requests for an extension beyond 10 months and written requests for leave of absence.